Department-of-Administrative-Affairs/DM-CS-2-answers/CS258 Databases/2020/Question 2.md

 T3: ID of any region for which a lower temperature region exists (all regions that are not the min)

-T5: ID of region with no higher temperature (max temp)
+T5: ID of region/s with no higher temperature (max temp)

-T6: ID of region with no lower temperature (min temp)
+T6: ID of region/s with no lower temperature (min temp)

-Result: Name of the region with the highest temperature and region with the lowest temperature
+Result: Name of the region/s with the highest temperature and region/s with the lowest temperature